-The decreases in compensation and benefits, advertising and promotions and consulting and outside services, when comparing the three months ended April 30, 2024 to the same period in 2023, were primarily attributable to a reduction in branding initiatives.
-The decrease in facilities and utilities expenses, when comparing the three months ended April 30, 2024 to the same period in 2023, was primarily attributable to cost savings from consolidation of our facilities.
+The decreases in compensation and benefits, when comparing the three and nine months ended October 31, 2024 to the same periods in 2023, were primarily attributable to the comprehensive resource reallocation plan discussed above, partially offset by the result of an S&M executive's forfeiture of a share-based payment award that lowered stock-compensation expense during the nine months ended October 31, 2023.
+The decreases in advertising and promotions and consulting and outside services, when comparing the three and nine months ended October 31, 2024 to the same periods in 2023, were primarily attributable to proactive reductions in branding initiatives and paid media spend.
+The decrease in facilities and utilities expenses, when comparing the three and nine months ended October 31, 2024 to the same periods in 2023, were primarily attributable to cost savings from consolidation of our facilities.
 These decreases were partially offset by the increase in software maintenance, which was primarily the result of investments in our go-to-market transformation activities and enablement programs.